 Skipping the traditional wedding tuxedo and having the groom and groomsmen wear their favorite black suit is another budget friendly wedding option.
 If your groom doesn't own a black suit, it's a great time to purchase one and think long term.
 Your future will likely include job interviews, formal events and, unfortunately, funerals.
 These are all occasions that it's customary to wear a black suit, and you'll likely be buying one anyway.

 A tuxedo rental will often include wedding day accessories, like a necktie or bow tie, pocket square, tie bar, and perhaps socks.
 Here are Tiemart, purchasing all of these items directly from us is often cheaper than the rental cost.
 You'll find matching ties for all ages, from infant to adult, so everyone in your wedding party can coordinate their look.
 Many of our ties are a match to popular bridesmaid dress colors but we offer hundreds of solid color, pattern and striped ties to suit every taste.
-Most accessories are under $10, although the majority of our ties are $5.95 to $6.95 each.
+Most accessories are around $10 to $12.
 We even offer free color swatches, so it's easy to match our ties to your wedding colors.

 Renting a wedding dress isn't for everyone.
 In fact, it's the one item most brides tend to splurge on.
 For those who aren't sentimental about their dress, consider renting.
 There are a number of online clothing rental companies that offer white and ivory gowns worthy of a wedding dress.
 With prices ranging from just under one hundred dollars to a few hundred, this is a way to save quite a bit of money on a wedding.